Have you heard? Cold Plasma is having a makeover.

 The texture itself is very lightweight and sinks into the skin without leaving a greasy residue behind.
 It does a great job at hydrating my skin and making it softer.
 All the hydration also temporarily reduces the look of my fine lines.

 I’d venture to say most of you can get away with using the Face version all over your face.
-Unless your undereye area is way drier than the rest of the face.
+Unless your undereye area is way drier than the rest of your face.

 The main difference between the Eye and Face version is their moisturising power.
 The Eye cream is packed with natural oils, such as jojoba and olive, that pack the moisturising punch.
 They seal in moisture and make skin soft and smooth.